5 Critical Ketosis Tips

 I suggest you push through it to really reap the benefits of using ketones as your fuel source.

-Apply what I just told you and give me some comments underneath this video please.
+Apply what I just told you and give me some comments under this video, please.

 Dr. Eric Berg